-In addition, PKO BP Securities will receive remuneration from issuers on account of offering financial instruments in the amount determined in relevant agreements with issuers. not exceeding 10% of the offer value.
+The Customers of PKO BP Securities will cover the fees on account of buying, converting and redeeming participation units in collective investment institutions in accordance with the terms stipulated in the statutes and tables of fees and commissions published by respective investment funds.
+In addition, PKO BP Securities will receive remuneration from issuers on account of offering financial instruments in the amount determined in relevant agreements with the issues, however not exceeding 5% of the offer value.

-On each occasion, PKO BP Securities will analyse all payments involving a third party from the perspective of their conformity with the legal regulations in force and with regard to their impact on improving the quality of brokering services rendered for the Customers.
+On each occasion, PKO BP Securities will analyse all payments involving a third party from the perspective of their conformity with the legal regulations in force and with regard to their impact on improving the quality of brokerage services rendered for the Customers.